ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 Before we can create our pipeline components, we need to set up a Docker image that will be used as a base image to run all our components.
 This image needs to be stored in Google Cloud's Artifact Registry.
 Here's how to do it step by step:

-1. First, create a Dockerfile that will serve as our base image for the components:
+1. Create a Dockerfile that will serve as our base image for the components:
 ```Dockerfile
 FROM mirror.gcr.io/library/python:3.9
 WORKDIR /app